Home / Resume / Healthcare / CNA Resume

 How long should a CNA resume be?

 One page.
 CNA roles do not require extensive documentation.
-Focus on your certification, patient care skills, facility experience, and strongest metrics.
+Focus on your state certification and Nurse Aide Registry status, BLS card, patient care skills, EHR systems such as PointClickCare or MEDITECH, facility experience, and strongest metrics.
 Keep it clean and easy to scan in under 10 seconds.

 Should I list my patient-to-CNA ratio?

 Yes.
 This is one of the most important details a hiring manager looks for.
 It tells them whether you can handle their unit's workload.
-Include it in your summary and in each job's bullet points.
+Include your typical assignment, such as 10 to 12 residents per shift, in your summary and in each job's bullet points alongside the unit type and bed count.

 Can I work as a CNA while in nursing school?

 Absolutely.
 Many nursing students work as CNAs to gain bedside experience and earn income.
 Mention your current enrollment in your summary and list your expected graduation date.
-Employers value CNAs who are advancing toward their RN.
+Employers value CNAs who are advancing toward their RN and already know charting, ADL care, and infection control.

 What is the difference between a CNA and a patient care technician?